Vegetarian Taco Soup

-This soup is sort of similar to a vegetarian chili recipe but the flavor definitely says taco night.
+This soup is similar to a vegetarian chili recipe but the flavor definitely says taco night.
 It’s also the perfect backdrop to let your family or significant other customize it to their palate.
-And since we’re all unique little snowflakes, I’ll give you plenty of ideas for toppings.
+I’ll give you plenty of ideas for toppings!

 Vegetarian Taco Soup Topping Ideas

 - Crumbled feta cheese

 - Shredded cheddar cheese

 - Splash of hot sauce

 - A dollop of sour cream or plain Greek yogurt

 - Chopped cilantro